AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

 We will act as if we don't have the source code and therefore we will not patch anything in the source.

-Firstly, build a uninstrumented binary.
+Firstly, build an uninstrumented binary.
 Remind to revert the applied patch for LLVM persistent before proceed.

 ```shell
 $ cd ...